leanprover-community/lean4game/doc/create_game.md

 ```
 That way, the game will replace it with the actual name the assumption has in the player's proof state.

+## 7. Update your game

+In principle, it is as simple as modifying `lean-toolchain` to update your game to a new Lean version.
+However, you should read about the details in [Update An Existing Game](https://github.com/leanprover-community/lean4game/edit/main/doc/update_game.md).

 ## Further Notes

 Here are some random further things you should consider designing a new game: